MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase1.md

 # Migration phase 1 - server-side configuration for AD RMS

->*Applies to: Active Directory Rights Management Services, Azure Rights Management*
+>*Applies to: Active Directory Rights Management Services, Azure Information Protection, Office 365*

-Use the following information for Phase 1 of migrating from AD RMS to Azure Rights Management (Azure RMS).
-These procedures cover steps 1 though 4 from [Migrating from AD RMS to Azure Rights Management](migrate-from-ad-rms-to-azure-rms.md).
+Use the following information for Phase 1 of migrating from AD RMS to Azure Information Protection.
+These procedures cover steps 1 though 4 from [Migrating from AD RMS to Azure Information Protection](migrate-from-ad-rms-to-azure-rms.md).

 ## Step 1: Download the Azure Rights Management Administration Tool
-Go to the Microsoft Download Center and download the [Azure Rights Management Administration Tool](https://go.microsoft.com/fwlink/?LinkId=257721), which contains the Azure RMS administration module for Windows PowerShell.
+Go to the Microsoft Download Center and download the [Azure Rights Management Administration Tool](https://go.microsoft.com/fwlink/?LinkId=257721), which contains the Azure Rights Management administration module for Windows PowerShell.
+Azure Rights Management (Azure RMS) is the service that provides the data protection for Azure Information Protection.

 Install the tool.
 For instructions, see [Installing Windows PowerShell for Azure Rights Management](../deploy-use/install-powershell.md).